-A total of 25 short films of about 70 to 120 seconds were produced for the six ODA loan projects and two technical cooperation projects based on the following three different themes.
+A total of 25 short films of about 70 to 120 seconds were produced for the six ODA loan projects and two technical cooperation projects based on three different themes such as 1.
+Overview, 2.
+Human element and 3.
+Influencers' visit.
 The language used in shor films is basically Arabic narration with English subtitles.
 In addition, for Kurdistan narration video, both English and Arabic subtitles are added.